C2DH/ranketwo/pages/structure-of-teaching-modules.md

 A lecturer can choose one or more modules and/or assignments that can be completed and discussed in class or given as homework.
 The following considerations may help lecturers to choose the material they wish to use:

 1. How the topic of digital source criticism fits into a given course (for example an “introduction to research methods”, as generally offered in the first year of a Bachelor programme).
-For a number of suggestions, see section .......
+For a number of suggestions, see below.

-2. The level of digital savviness of students and lecturers – for a quick digital literacy test that your students can take, see section .......
+2. The level of digital savviness of students and lecturers.
+For the basics of digital literacy, and assessing the digital skills of your students, see the various [resources listed on the website of the university of Sunderland](https://canvas.sunderland.ac.uk/courses/3/pages/digital-literacy)

 3. The amount of available time – see the metadata of each assignment for information about the time required.